Contract C6 Wms - 2010

 Many are wary of new brands, but Contract is one to keep an eye on, and I just hope for the brand’s sake that they stick to their riding roots and don’t become too commercial when riders start discovering how great their boards are.
 The freshest brand of 2010!

-Want some advice, or have a question about this snowboard?
+Want some advice, or have a question about the Contract C6 Wms snowboard, or whether it is right for you?
+DON'T POST HERE!
 Head over to our snowboard forums and our community will be happy to help.

-Ridden this snowboard and want to share your feedback?
-Please add your experiences below.
-Add as much detail as possible, e.g board length, bindings, rider stats etc.
+However, if you have ridden this snowboard and want to share your feedback, then please add your experience below.
+It helps to add as much detail as possible, e.g board length you used, bindings, rider stats etc.